Get

 To Teach It:

 The best way to initially teach this command is to use it when dealing with treats or meals.
 Offer your dog their food and tell them to “wait.”
-As soon as your dog attempts to go for the bowl, take it back.
+As soon as your dog attempts to go for the bowl, lift it calmly and pause briefly, then lower it again once your dog shows calm behavior.
 This is not an appropriate training technique for dogs with resource-guarding issues, though.

 You can also do this in a similar way to teaching “quiet” by enlisting the help of a friend.
 Tell your dog to “wait” and try opening the door.
-When your dog gets up, shut the door, and give the command again.
+When your dog gets up, close the door calmly, and give the command again.
 You will likely have to do this many times for your dog to catch on!

 5. Settle